Encryption in emails: the TLS cut

 What's the deal with TLS?

 So you chose the red pill.
-Well you'd been warned!
+Well you've been warned!

 Remember everything I told you about Alice, Bob & Eve?
 This's the part where it all breaks down.
 Heartbreaking, I know.
 Just when it seemed like there might be a twist...

 The ugly truth is that servers don't care about Alice, Bob or Eve; they just want to talk to their mail clients.
 When the mail client XYZ says realBob@xyzmail.com is Bob, the servers assume it's true.
-What the servers do question is if XYZ is in fact XYZ.
+What the servers do question is if the mail client claiming to be XYZ is, in fact, XYZ.